 For posted workers from countries with which Finland has not entered into a social security agreement (e.g. Russia, countries in Asia and most countries in South America), the national legislation of both the country of origin and of Finland apply.

-A posted worker coming from an EU or EEA Member State who has a valid posted worker’s certificate (an A1 or E101 certificate) does not need to have accident insurance taken out in Finland.
-This certificate must be based on the posted worker being sent to Finland by an employer regularly operating in its country of domicile.
-If there is no such certificate, then the posted worker falls under Finland’s social security legislation, and the employer must take out accident insurance for him/her.
+A posted worker coming from an EU or EEA Member State who has a valid posted worker’s certificate (an A1 certificate) does not need to have an accident insurance policy taken out in Finland.
+This certificate must be based on the posted worker being sent to Finland by an employer with regular operations in its country of domicile.
+If there is no such certificate, the posted worker will fall under Finland’s social security legislation, and the employer must take out accident insurance for them in Finland.

 For posted workers from a third country (not an EU or EEA Member State), accident insurance must be taken out in Finland.

 More information: Occupational accidents

 Neglecting to take out an accident policy

 The OSH authorities monitors that the employer has fulfilled his duty to take out insurance.
 Should the OSH authorities have reason to suspect that the employer has not taken out accident insurance for his employees, the OSH authorities must immediately inform the Workers´Compensation Center.
 A fee and a penalty fee for negligence may be imposed on the employer.